thegrumpys/odop/docs/design/SizeSearch.md

 The current **Action : SelectSize** menu item would continue.
  - have a second level selection modal (similar to Trade's strategy selection) invoked by the current single **Action : SelectSize** menu entry.
-The naming for the three alternatives might be SelectSize, SizeSearch and SizeSeek.
+The naming for the three alternatives might be SelectSize, SizeSearch and SizeSeek or perhaps SelectSize, SearchSize and SeekSize.

 Currently, the **Action : Select Size** menu item offers 3 standard sizes, one smaller and two larger than the current value of the Independent Variable under consideration.